Supporting education

 Young People at ARK

-ARK has an experienced qualified teacher and two registered social workers as part of the experienced and skilled staff team.
-ARK staff can support students and their support workers, parents or TA’s to access the opportunities on offer with the goal to be able to join in with our small community to foster a sense of belonging and social inclusion.
-This will help develop a young person’s self-worth, sense of identity, social and emotional skills and help to build resilience.
+This will help develop a young person’s self-worth, sense of identity, social and emotional skills and help to build resilience and confidence.
 We can tailor our service to meet the individual needs of the young person and the referring agency, offering short or full days (10am-3pm).
-We can offer young people the opportunity to be a part of a safe and nurturing environment, to learn just to be themselves, to be accepting of others, to be able to develop themselves, emotionally, socially or to work towards specific goals.
+We can offer young people the opportunity to be a part of a safe and nurturing environment, to learn to be themselves, to be accepting of others, to be able to develop emotionally & socially or to work towards specific goals and their aspirations.

-Schools
+Schools & Colleges

 ARK can provide opportunities for school groups to visit, to work alongside some of our experienced and knowledgeable staff and volunteers to help support the school’s environmental and outdoor curriculum.
 ARK has animals, a wildlife pond, a horticulture area, wild spaces, indoor areas for learning & ART’s and Crafts and a woodland area.
 A huge variety of activities and learning opportunities can take place in these environments alongside helping students develop their SEMH.
 Our qualified and experienced staff can support schools in devising meaningful and worthwhile learning opportunities on our site

-ARK has been able to offer a limited number of work experience placements for school and college aged young people, supporting them inlearning more about working outdoors and working with people.
+ARK has been able to offer a limited number of work experience placements for school and college aged young people, supporting them in learning more about working outdoors and working with people.

 Duke of Edinburgh Award